Gum Disease (cont.)

 In this Article

-- What's the difference between gingivitis and periodontitis?
+- What is the difference between gingivitis and periodontal disease?

-- What causes periodontal disease?
+- What causes gum disease?

-- How does my dentist diagnose periodontal disease?
+- How do health-care professionals diagnose gum disease?

-- Is periodontal disease linked to other health problems?
+- Is gum disease associated with other health problems?

 - Find a local Doctor in your town

 Are home remedies or natural treatments effective for gum disease?

 There has been evidence to suggest the effectiveness of the following over-the-counter and natural treatments for gum disease: